but be transformed by the renewing of your mind,

 This Greek verb means to be shaped according to a pattern—in this case, the pattern of the world.
 Charles Swindoll says, “The most common use of the word in secular literature is in reference to molding clay around a form or casting metal.”
 The word is found in the NT only here and in 1 Peter 1:14.

 Powerful forces in any culture seek to mold everyone around its pattern.
-In the United States, it’s undeniable that many Christians have yielded to the molds of materialism, divorce, sexual immorality, and certain injustices.
-As this nation slides further into paganism, will Christians begin to take more seriously Paul’s command not to conform?
-Current moral issues strike at the heart of biblical ethics and the authority of Scripture.
-Will Christians resist being molded even as they become targets of ridicule and public shaming?
+In the United States, many Christians have yielded to the molds of materialism, sexual immorality, gender confusion, greed, and types of injustice.
+These and other moral issues strike at the heart of biblical ethics and the authority of Scripture.
+As this nation slides into paganism, Christians who do not conform become targets of ridicule and public shaming.The cost of compromise

 The passive voice of the verb “conformed” suggests Christians encounter a pressure to conform that comes from the outside.
 We must not let the world squeeze us into its mold.

-Imagine a restaurant that tries to force you to eat food displeasing to you.
-Today’s menu features same-sex marriage, gender flexibility, and homosexuality, along with taxpayer-funded abortion.
-Eat these bitter morsels with a smile on your face or incur the wrath of culture-enforcers from the White House to ESPN.
-It’s easy to see why people and corporations rush to display the gay pride rainbow lest anyone question their commitment to the favored cause.
+Imagine a restaurant that forces you to eat toxic food.
+Today’s menu features entrées of sexual immorality and gender confusion, along with taxpayer-funded abortion.
+Eat these bitter morsels with a smile on your face or incur the wrath of culture-enforcers.
+It’s easy to see why people and corporations assign five stars to this restaurant lest anyone question their commitment to the favored cause.

-According to G. K. Beale’s commentary on Revelation, a particular group called the Nicolaitans tried to redefine apostolic teaching so Christians could participate in these pagan practices without feeling guilty doing so.
+To find a way Christians could participate in these pagan practices without feelings of guilt, a group called the Nicolaitans reinterpreted apostolic teaching.
 Scholars say those practices also involved sexual immorality.
-Christ castigated similar teachings by a prophetess he referred to as “that woman Jezebel” in Thyatira (2:20).
+Christ castigated similar teachings by a prophetess he referred to as “that woman Jezebel” in Thyatira (Revelation 2:20).

-The pressure on believers to conform comes from “this world”—translation of a Greek word meaning “this age.”
+The pressure on believers to conform comes from “this world” —translation of a Greek word meaning “this age.”
 Douglas Moo defines it as “the sin-dominated, death-producing realm in which all people” naturally exist.
 Its God is Satan, who blinds unbelievers from the truth of the gospel to keep them from escaping his grasp (2 Corinthians 4:4).
-We also know that this world or age is “passing away” (1 Corinthians 7:31), and that we who trust in Christ have been delivered from it (Galatians 1:4).
+This world is “passing away” (1 Corinthians 7:31), and all who trust in Christ have been delivered from it (Galatians 1:4).

 We reside in this temporary world but we belong to the world that is coming:

-As we refuse the world’s pressure to conform, may we also be faithful in warning others of the peril ahead.
-Our message is one of love and compassion, not hate.
+As we warn others of the peril ahead, our message is one of love and compassion, not hate.
 Christ loves sinners and bids us come to him.
-There are things he hates, however, and he commends the church in Ephesus for also hating them (2:6).
+There are things he hates, however, and he commends the church in Ephesus for also hating them (Revelation 2:6).
 He hates the deeds of those who seduce believers to compromise, who rationalize conformity to a sinful culture, and who tell sinners they are not sinning.
-As the book of Revelation makes clear, he will have the final say on these matters.